YumeiJoyceWang/ML/Unsupervised Learning/README.md

 Two cluster algorithms and four dimentionality reduction algorithms were applied to the same dataset to compare model performance:

--k-means clustering
+- k-means clustering
--Expectation Maximization
+- Expectation Maximization
--PCA
+- PCA
--ICA
+- ICA
--Randomized Projections
+- Randomized Projections
--Random Forest
+- Random Forest

 ### Datasets used